Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Experiments and results

-For the network trained on NORB, the effect of oscillatory background clearly instantiates the desired tempering schedule (\cref{fig:norb}b): at low background rates, the network produces sharp images, while being able to switch modes in the high-rate phases.
-Note especially how the network enters a superposition of several "clean" states at higher background rates. \Cref{fig:norb}c further illustrates the effects of different background regimes.
-Under the constant reference background, networks produce sharp images, but mix poorly.
-Increasing the constant background to a higher rate promotes mixing, but at the cost of blurring the generated images.
-Tempering through background oscillations effectively combines these two regimes, allowing a better sampling of the target distribution at phases where the reference temperature is reached.
+For visual datasets, the weakened correlations at higher temperatures correspond to blurred images.
+For the network trained on NORB, this is particularly well observable (cf. \cref{fig:norb}b).
+The network produces sharp images at low background rates, whereas the images become blurred under increased background activity.
+Note especially how the network enters a superposition of several ``clean'' states at higher background rates.
+Constant background stimulus cannot reproduce the ease of switching between different image classes (modes).
+The network is either stuck in one mode while producing sharp images ($T=1$ upper row in \cref{fig:norb}c) or only able to produce blurred images ($T=2.5$ middle row in \cref{fig:norb}c).
+Tempering through background oscillations effectively combines these two regimes, allowing a better sampling of the target distribution at phases where the reference temperature is reached (lower row in \cref{fig:norb}c).

-The effectiveness of this tempering schedule depends on the parameters of the background oscillations: $\rmin$, $\rmax$ and $\fosc$.
-In particular, the frequency $\fosc$ plays an important role, as it represents a trade-off between exploration and exploitation of the network's state space.
-Low frequencies guarantee that the network has time to relax towards its momentary stationary distribution $p_T$, with $\fosc \to 0$ representing the quasistatic limit.
-This also enables perfect sampling from the target distribution at $T=1$, as the network loses memory of previous states occupied at higher temperatures.
+The effectiveness of this tempering schedule depends on the parameters of the background oscillations: $\rmin$, $\rmax$, and $\fosc$.
+In particular, the frequency $\fosc$ plays a critical role, as it represents a tradeoff between exploration and exploitation of the network's state space.
+Low frequencies guarantee that the network has time to relax towards its momentary stationary distribution $p_T$, with $\fosc \to 0$ representing the quasi-static limit, i.e., constant background.
+This enables accurate sampling from the target distribution at $T=1$, as the network loses memory of previous states occupied at higher temperatures.
 However, lower oscillation frequencies come at the cost of slower sampling, as they increase the time between consecutive readouts.
-Furthermore, frequencies significantly lower than \SI{0.1}{Hz} are rarely observed in vivo \citep{Buzsaki2006}.
-In the following, we study the behavior of spiking sampling networks under different background oscillation regimes.
+Furthermore, frequencies significantly lower than \SI{0.1}{Hz} are rarely observed in vivo \cite{Buzsaki2006}.
+In the following, we study the behavior of spiking sampling networks under different background oscillation regimes for a network trained on handwritten digits from the MNIST dataset.